Peter Abelard: Later life

-Abelard initially lodged at St. Ayoul of Provins, where the prior was a friend.
+Abelard initially lodged at St Ayoul of Provins, where the prior was a friend.
 Then, after the death of Abbot Adam in March 1122, Abelard was able to gain permission from the new abbot, Suger, to live "in whatever solitary place he wished".
-In a deserted place near Nogent-sur-Seine in Champagne, he built a cabin of stubble and reeds, created a simple oratory dedicated to the Trinity, and became a hermit.
+In a deserted place near Nogent-sur-Seine in Champagne, he built a cabin of stubble and reeds, and a simple oratory dedicated to the Trinity and became a hermit.
 When his retreat became known, students flocked from Paris, and covered the wilderness around him with their tents and huts.
 He began to teach again there.
 The oratory was rebuilt in wood and stone and rededicated as the Oratory of the Paraclete.

 Abelard remained at the Paraclete for about five years.
 His combination of the teaching of secular arts with his profession as a monk was heavily criticized by other men of religion, and Abelard contemplated flight outside Christendom altogether.
 Abelard therefore decided to leave and find another refuge, accepting sometime between 1126 and 1128 an invitation to preside over the Abbey of Saint-Gildas-de-Rhuys on the far-off shore of Lower Brittany.
 The region was inhospitable, the domain a prey to outlaws, the house itself savage and disorderly.
 There, too, his relations with the community deteriorated.

-Lack of success at St. Gildas made Abelard decide to take up public teaching again (although he remained for a few more years, officially, Abbot of St. Gildas).
+Lack of success at St Gildas made Abelard decide to take up public teaching again (although he remained for a few more years, officially, Abbot of St Gildas).
 It is not entirely certain what he then did, but given that John of Salisbury heard Abelard lecture on dialectic in 1136, it is presumed that he returned to Paris and resumed teaching on the Montagne Sainte-Geneviève.
 His lectures were dominated by logic, at least until 1136, when he produced further drafts of his Theologia in which he analyzed the sources of belief in the Trinity and praised the pagan philosophers of classical antiquity for their virtues and for their discovery by the use of reason of many fundamental aspects of Christian revelation.